TomKellyGenetics/2028/cran-comments.md

 ## Downstream dependencies

-Whe have run R CMD check on reverse dependencies of magrittr, dplyr, tidyr, and purrr.
+Whe have run R CMD check on reverse dependencies of twothousandandtwentyeight, dplyr, tidyr, and purrr.
 Maintainers of failing packages were notified or offered fixes two months ago.
 There are 5 remaining failures in our latest run.